fchauvel/flap/docs/testing.md

 ## Acceptance Tests

-FLaP also includes a few "acceptance tests" that check various types of LaTeX projects.
-Theses acceptance tests are end-to-end tests that trigger FLaP from the outset.
+FLaP also includes a few acceptance tests that verify its behaviour on various types of LaTeX projects.
+Theses acceptance tests are end-to-end tests that trigger FLaP from the outset, in verbose mode (`-v` option).

 Each acceptance test in described in a separate YAML file, as shown in the example below, where we describe a single-file project and the content